-Line 11: Disclosure note re Trust funds (local councils only)
+Line 11 - Disclosure note re trust funds (local councils only)

 2.30.
 This cell requires a local council only to answer 'yes' or 'no' to whether it acts as sole trustee for, and is responsible for managing, Trust funds or assets.
-The council needs to ensure that the accounting statements in Section 2 of the annual return do not include any Trust transactions or balances (see paragraph 1.41 above).
+The council needs to ensure that the accounting statements in Section 2 of the Annual Governance and Accountability Return do not include any Trust transactions or balances (see paragraph 1.41 above).